mlavi/hugo/content/post/git-for-operators.md

 and visible, which can unlock profound amplifying effects for your contributions.
 It also builds to state of the art [GitOps](#gitops-the-convergence-of-devops)!
 <!--more-->
+__Note:__ I often use revision control and version control interchangeably; they are synonyms.

 Side bar: [revision history for this blog](https://github.com/mlavi/hugo/commits/master/content/post/git-for-operators.md)

+# Overview: Why do we need Version Control?

 Let me ask a very simple question: are you the same person you were last year? last month? last second?

 This is a deeply philosophical question, addressed by maintenance on the [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) through time.